-- 4.1 The preparation and publication of an Annual Governance Statement is necessary to meet the requirements set out in Regulation 6 of the Accounts and Audit Regulations 2015.
-It requires authorities to "conduct a review at least once in a year of the effectiveness of its system of internal control" and "following the review, the body must approve an annual governance statement prepared in accordance with proper practices in relation to internal control". - 4.2 The Draft Annual Governance Statement for 2019/20 which has been drawn up using the guidance contained within Delivering Good Governance in Local Government Framework issued in 2016 is attached at Appendix 2 for comment and challenge. - 4.3 The Annual Governance Statement is a corporate statement and covers both Tameside and the Greater Manchester Pension Fund. - 4.4 The Annual Governance Statement is based on: - - Directorate Self-Assessment Checklists and signed Assurance Statements; - Head of Risk Management and Audit's Annual Report; - Medium Term Financial Plan/Budget Report; - Regular Budget Monitoring and Performance Reports - Review of System of Internal Audit; - External Audit Completion Report and Annual Audit Letter; - Role of the Chief Financial Officer; - Role of the Head of Internal Audit;
+- 4.1 The preparation and publication of an Annual Governance Statement is necessary to meet the requirements set out in Regulation 6 of the Accounts and Audit Regulations 2015 (as amended).
+It requires authorities to "conduct a review at least once in a year of the effectiveness of its system of internal control" and "following the review, the body must approve an annual governance statement prepared in accordance with proper practices in relation to internal control". - 4.2 The Draft Annual Governance Statement for 2020/21 which has been drawn up using the guidance contained within Delivering Good Governance in Local Government Framework issued in 2016 is attached at Appendix 2 and incorporates comments received from the Senior Leadership Team and the Assistant Directors Delivery Group. - 4.3 The Annual Governance Statement is a corporate statement and covers both Tameside and the Greater Manchester Pension Fund. - 4.4 The Annual Governance Statement is based on: - - Directorate Self-Assessment Checklists and signed Assurance Statements; - Head of Risk Management and Audit's Annual Report; - Medium Term Financial Plan/Budget Report; - Regular Budget Monitoring and Performance Reports - Review of System of Internal Audit; - External Audit Completion Report and Annual Audit Letter; - Role of the Chief Financial Officer; - Role of the Head of Internal Audit; - Financial Management Code; - Corporate Plan; and - Peer Reviews/Statutory Inspections. - 4.5 This list is not exhaustive but it details the key elements of the assurance framework used to support the production of the Annual Governance Statement.